-Buildings subject to these standards shall be configured so that no single facade fronting a public or private street shall extend for longer than 35 linear feet without inclusion of one or more of the following features (see Figure <>, Mixed-use Building Articulation):
+Buildings subject to these standards shall be configured so that no single facade visible from a street shall extend for longer than 35 linear feet without inclusion of one or more of the following features (see Figure 5.1.3.D.8: Mixed-use Building Articulation):

-- The use of projections or recesses in the building facade wall with a depth of between 18 inches a. and 36 inches from the primary facade plane and a minimum span of eight feet; - The use of columns, pilasters, or other architectural detail harmonious with the general design of b. the structure with a minimum width of eight inches and spaced no less than every ten feet on- - Distinct changes in building materials or colors from grade to the roof; or c. - d.
-A single vertical accent or focal point such as a tower feature located on a prominent building corner.
+- a.
+The use of projections or recesses in the building façade wall with a depth of between 18 inches and 36 inches from the primary facade plane and a minimum span of eight feet; - b.
+The use of columns, pilasters, or other architectural detail harmonious with the general design of the structure with a minimum width of eight inches and spaced no less than every ten feet oncenter: - c.
+Distinct changes in building materials or colors from grade to the roof; or - A single vertical accent or focal point such as a tower feature located on a prominent building corner.

-FIGURE <>: MIXED-USE BUILDING ARTICULATION
+FIGURE 5.1.3.D.8: MIXED-USE BUILDING ARTICULATION

 - A Projections and Recesses

 - B Columns and Pilasters

-- ( Changes in Color or Material
+- Changes in Color or Material

 - Vertical Accent or Focal Point